Down and Dirty with Semantic Set-theoretic Types (a tutorial) v0.4

 To decide if the product portion of a type is uninhabited, we recall (from Partitioning Types) that it is a union of conjunctive clauses, each of which can be described with a pair of two sets (P,N), where P contains the positive product types and N the negated product types:

-For to be uninhabited, each such clause must be uninhabited.
-Checking that a given clause (P,N) is uninhabited occurs in two steps:
+must be uninhabited.
+Checking that a given clause (P,N) is

-accumulate the positive type information in P into a single product (i.e. fold over the products in P, accumulating their pairwise intersection in a single product),
+(i.e. fold over the products in P, accumulating their pairwise intersection in a single product),

 check that for each N′ ⊆ N the following holds: